-Department of Health Chair
+Department of Public Health Sciences Chair

-The Chair of the Department provides the leadership for the Department of Health.
+The Chair provides the leadership for the Department of Public Health Sciences.
 The Chairperson serves as an advocate for the MPH program and works directly with the Dean of the College of Health Sciences to acquire appropriate funding and resources for program implementation.
-The Chairperson oversees all undergraduate and graduate programs in the Department of Health.
+The Chairperson oversees all undergraduate and graduate programs in the Department of Public Health Sciences.